nxrighthere/UnrealCLR/README.md

 Running
 --------
 ### Plugin
 The plugin is automatically loaded at startup.
-To make sure that the plugin is initialized open the console window from `Window -> Developer Tools -> Output Log`, find `UnrealCLR` logs using the search input.
+To make sure that it's initialized open the console window from `Window -> Developer Tools -> Output Log`, find `UnrealCLR` logs using the search input.

 ### Tests
 Open the scene with tests in the editor and enter the play mode.
 To switch a test, navigate to `Blueprints -> Open Level Blueprint`, select the Test Systems enumeration, and change default value on the right panel.